 7. Consider studying at Salford University

-Salford University will teach 39 programmes at Media City (in their dedicated building), beginning later this year.
-If you're considering a media-related degree you won't get much closer to the action than studying right next to BBC North.
+Salford University teaches 39 programmes at Media City (in their dedicated building).
+If you’re considering a media-related degree you won’t get much closer to the action than studying right next to BBC North.

 You can find a full list of the available programmes here.